 A few weeks ago, my 5 – year old asked me if she could paint.
 I nodded in agreement to her request and she left to set up her table.
-I got busy doing other things, when she announced to me that she was done with her painting.
+I got busy with other things, when she came around and announced to me that she was done with her painting.
 She showed me her painting with a large smile sitting on her face, while I gave her thumbs up for a job well done.

-I had to step outside the house to attend to a visitor, but returned to my older son asking his sister, what she did to the paint brush.
-Obviously, she was cleaning up her paint brush and bowl at the sink, when she switched to her curious side and pushed the paint brush into the drain – I guess trying to find how far it could go.
+I had to step outside the house for a few moments to attend to a visitor.
+But I returned to meet my older son asking his sister, what she did to the paint brush.
+Obviously, she was cleaning up her paint brush and bowl at the sink, when she switched to her curious side and pushed the paint brush into the drain.
+My guess was that she was trying to find how far it could go.

-I almost lost it at that moment shouting, but somehow I remained calm and scolded her.
-I asked her why she had to put the brush inside the drain, she had no answers.
-I looked at the sink and could see the brush in the drain, but had no clue how I could get it out.
-I was just angry and walked away.
+I almost lost it instantly at that moment shouting.
+But somehow I remained calm and went on to scold her.
+I asked her why she had to put the brush inside the drain.
+She had no answers.
+I looked at the sink and could see the brush in the drain, but had no clue about how I could get it out.
+I was angry and walked away.

 I sat in the living room and turned my mind away from what had just happened.
-But I could hear my children moving up and down the house speaking to themselves, my son telling his sister this, ‘ We can remove it.
+But I could hear my children moving about inside the house speaking to themselves.
+My son was telling his sister this, ‘ We can remove it.
 I just need the right tool and you will hold the flashlight for me’.

-My 10 – year old son then came in and took one of my beading pliers, while my daughter held a flashlight following him closely behind.
+My 10 – year old son then came into a room close to me and took one of my beading pliers.
+While my daughter held a flashlight following him closely behind.

 Some minutes later, I heard my son announce with a loud voice, ‘ Mummy we have brought the paint brush out.’
 ‘Really’, I said from where I was.
-I got up to meet them mid-way and saw the excitement on their faces – with my son saying to his sister , ‘ You see.
+I got up to meet them mid-way and saw the excitement on their faces.
+My son was saying to his sister , ‘ You see.
 I told you we can do it and we did it.’
 I was very impressed at how they were able to solve the problem themselves.

 Rather, than let a teachable moment slip away, I began by commending how they approached the problem.
-I commended my son for showing leadership and support to his sister.
-I appreciated him for not leaving his sister to her fate, but rather choosing to support and help her find a way to solve the problem.
+I also commended my son for showing leadership and support to his sister.
+I appreciated him for not leaving his sister in her vulnerable moment.
+But rather choosing to support and help her find a way to solve the problem.

 I asked my daughter to say thank you to her brother and explained to her why she must not put things into a drain.
-I proceeded to share with them three things to learn from the experience.
+I proceeded to share with them three things they can learn from the experience.

 1. You must always be there for your brother or sister.
 Do not mock them when they make mistakes.
 Be a strong support and a happy helper always just like you did right now.